VOMPECCC: A Modular Completion Framework for Emacs

 Created: April 2020.
 Stars: ~979.
 Available on: GNU ELPA.

-Marginalia adds contextual, colorful annotations to minibuffer completion candidates.
-The name refers to notes written in the margins of books — here, it means metadata displayed alongside each candidate.
+Marginalia adds contextual annotations to minibuffer completion candidates.
+The name refers to notes written in the margins of books, and here it means metadata displayed alongside each candidate.

 Marginalia detects the category of the current completion (files, commands, variables, faces, buffers, bookmarks, packages, etc.) and selects an appropriate annotator function.
 The detection works through two mechanisms: marginalia-classify-by-command-name (lookup table keyed by calling command) and marginalia-classify-by-prompt (regex matching against the minibuffer prompt text).